mischievousdev/Superior/README.md

 </div>

 # What is this?
 **Superior Bot** is the free& open source bot for every servers.
 It has commands like welcomer, moderation, mathematics, embed generator, image fun, fun commands & also shows the errors.
-It is free & always be free, if you want any help join the [Discord Server](https://discord.gg/qBx2uKZ).
+It is free & always be free, if you want any help join the **[Discord Server](https://discord.gg/qBx2uKZ)**.
 If you want to support (or) encourage us for further projects visit our **[Patreon Page](https://patreon.com/devhbuyt)** & and also subscribe to our **[YouTube Channel](https://www.youtube.com/channel/UCWRmGuKte213IRAg62_ycPw)**.

 # How do i host?
 Hosting tutorial can be seen here [Installation Guide](https://github.com/devhubyt/Superior/wiki/Installation-Tutorial)